novasearch/wiki.novasearch.org/wiki/Installing_Software.md

 #### Lasagne

-Lasagne depends on Theano, therefore it must be installed first.
+Lasagne is a lightweight library to build and train neural networks in Theano.
+It depends on Theano, therefore it must be installed first.
 To install Lasagne:

 `pip install --upgrade `[`https://github.com/Lasagne/Lasagne/archive/master.zip`](https://github.com/Lasagne/Lasagne/archive/master.zip)` --user`